codelikeagirlau/intro-to-html-css-js/exercise2.md

 4. Now let's try changing the color of our `<h1>` tag.
 Pick a color from https://htmlcolorcodes.com/color-picker/.
 Apply that color using the `color` property: https://www.w3schools.com/cssref/pr_text_color.asp https://www.w3schools.com/cssref/css_colors.asp
 5. You might want to try changing the background color of the `<body>` to see what happens!
 If you make it dark, you'll also want to change the text to be light so it shows up.
+6. What else might you want to style?
+The color of your paragraph tags?
+Add a border to your image?

 ### Color models in web documents
 There are several methods to indicate the color you want to style your tag with, including hexadecimal, which looks like `#000000` and RGB / RGBA (which stands for Red, Green, Blue, Alpha) and looks like `rgba(0,0,0,0.5)`.
 With RGBA, the numbers in your parentheses stand for `(Red, Green, Blue, Alpha)` so `rgba(0,0,0,0.5)` means 0 Red, 0 Green, 0 Blue, and 50% opacity.